mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Explain different control topologies.
 - What is the difference between voltage-mode and current-mode control?
 Why are they often both implemented simultaneously?
 - Explain subharmonic oscillation.
-- When using peak current mode control, what happens when the duty cycle is less than 50% during noise events/load pertubations?
+- When using peak current mode control, what happens when the duty cycle is less than 50% during noise events/load perturbations?
 What about when the duty cycle is greater than 50%?
 - What is slope compensation and when is it needed? (what kinda person asks undergrads this?)

 ### Designing Buck Converters